swaros/contxt/docs/documentation/tasks.md

 ````yaml
   target: "!prodution"
 ````
-- to check if the variable is **not empty** use * (no matter what the value is. just not "". but they must exists)
+- to check if the variable is **not empty** use * (no matter what the value is.
+- just not "". but they must exists)
 ````yaml
   target: "*"
 ````
-- to check if the variable is **greather then** use **>**
+- to check if the variable is **greater than** use **>**
 ````yaml
   version: ">4.1"
 ````
-- to check if the variable is **lower then** use **<**
+- to check if the variable is **lower than** use **<**
 ````yaml
   version: "<4.3"
 ````

 #### Stopreasons

-this section defines a _trigger_ that reacts on a errorcase.
+this section defines a _trigger_ that reacts on an error.

 #### Options

-the option section contains the task specialized configuration. this can be be done for any task, even if they have the same **ID**. some of them, like the visibility, have no effect. if one task with the same id is visible, then this task will be shown (autocomplete, task lists) even if any other task are invisible.
+the option section contains the task specialized configuration. this can be done for any task, even if they have the same **ID**. some of them, like the visibility, have no effect. if one task with the same id is visible, then this task will be shown (autocomplete, task lists) even if any other task are invisible.

 but any runtime specific setting is used for this part of the task only.

 ##### ignorecmderror (bool)
-if any task reports an error, contxt will exit. independent if any other paralel running task is doing well, or this error could be ignored (or handled elsewhere)
+if any task reports an error, contxt will exit. independent if any other parallel running task is doing well, or this error could be ignored (or handled elsewhere)

 so if you have a task, they can fail, set `ignorecmderror` to true.